Slicing Unbalanced Optimal Transport: Computing SUOT and USOT with Frank-Wolfe algorithms

-A crucial difference is the need of $\SOT$ dual potentials $(\r_\theta,\s_\theta)$ to call $\texttt{Norm}$.
-However, past implementations only return the loss $\SOT(\al,\be)$ for e.g. training models~\cite{deshpande2019max, nguyen2020distributional}.
-Thus we designed two novel (GPU) implementations in PyTorch~\cite{paszke2019pytorch} which return them.
+Each iteration requires computing the dual potentials of a sliced OT problem, which is non-trivial: previous implementations related to sliced OT only output the value of the loss, $\SOT(\al, \be)$, typically in the context of training generative models \citep{deshpande2019max, nguyen2020distributional}.
+We thus design two novel implementations in PyTorch~\citep{paszke2019pytorch} to compute the dual potentials of sliced OT.
 The first one leverages that the gradient of $\OT(\al,\be)$ w.r.t. $(\al,\be)$ are optimal $(\f,\g)$, which allows to backpropagate $\OT(\thsss\al,\thsss\be)$ w.r.t. $(\al,\be)$ to obtain $(\r_\theta,\s_\theta)$.
-The second implementation computes them in parallel on GPUs using their closed form, which to the best of our knowledge is a new sliced algorithm.
-We call $\texttt{SlicedDual}(\thsss\al,\thsss\be)$ the step returning optimal $(\r_\theta,\s_\theta)$ solving $\OT(\thsss\al,\thsss\be)$ for all $\theta$.
-Both routines preserve the $O(N\log N)$ per slice time complexity and can be adapted to any $\SOT$ variant.
-Thus, our FW approach is modular in that one can reuse the $\SOT$ literature.
-We illustrate this by computing $\RSOT$ between distributions in the hyperbolic Poincaré disk. (\Cref{fig:hsw}).
+The second one computes them in parallel on GPUs using their closed form, which to the best of our knowledge, is a new sliced algorithm.
+We call $\texttt{SlicedDual}(\al,\be)$ the step returning optimal $(\r_\theta,\s_\theta)$ solving $\OT(\thsss\al,\thsss\be)$ for all $\theta \in \supp(\hat{\unifS}_K)$, and refer to \Cref{appendix:potentials} for the algorithms.

-{\bfseries Algorithmic complexity.} FW algorithms and its variants have been widely studied theoretically.
-Computing \texttt{SlicedDual} has a complexity $O(KN\log N)$, where $N$ is the number of samples, and $K$ the number of projections of $\hat{\unifS}_K$.
-The overall complexity of $\SUOT$ and $\RSOT$ is thus $O(FKN\log N)$, where $F$ is the number of FW iterations needed to reach convergence.
-Our setting falls under the assumptions of~\cite[Theorem 8]{lacoste2015global}, thus ensuring fast convergence of our methods.
-We plot in \Cref{app:proof-fw} empirical evidence that a few iterations of FW ($F\leq 20$) suffice to reach numerical precision.
+Building on \Cref{prop:fw-suot} and the discussion above, we develop the FW methodology to compute $\SUOT(\al,\be)$ and detail it in \Cref{algo:suot-pseudo}.
+Next, we derive the FW iterates for $\RSOT(\al,\be)$.